 Alarmingly, he was reportedly found eating dried leaves and animal feces at certain times.

 Perhaps Yang’s life turned out differently if only support had been available much earlier.
-Mental issues, after all, may be managed and sufferers can still be productive in society.
+Mental issues, after all, may be managed and sufferers can still be productive

 With his family unable to cover medical expenses, Yang’s future, unfortunately, remains uncertain.